 In Florida, the penalties for a domestic violence charge can include:

-An experienced criminal defense attorney can help you will any additional issues that come up during the investigation.
+An experienced criminal defense attorney for domestic violence charges in Tampa, FL, can help you will any additional issues during the investigation.

 Domestic violence offenses include both felonies and misdemeanors.
 Different types of domestic violence-related charges in Florida include:

 - violation of an order of protection against domestic or dating violence;

 - false imprisonment;

 - tampering with a witness; or

 We also represent clients charged with violation of probation in a domestic violence case.

 The seven most common types of domestic violence in Florida include: